Bilbard/DBLongneck/README.md

 # DBLongneck

 A dead simple database for Python 3.
+Now with compression!

 A fancy way of formatting JSON files with memory consumption in mind.